zalaris/cordova-plugin-ios-xhr/README.md

 >CustomUserAgent is only set for XHR requests and does not override cordova's OverrideUserAgent

->If customUserAgent property of WKWebView is set e.g by usgin plugin cordova-plugin-useragent than use it as User-Agent header value for XHR requests
+>If customUserAgent property of WKWebView is set (e.g. by using plugin cordova-plugin-useragent) than use it as User-Agent header for XHR requests

+>Override timeout for native XHR, using timeout from jQuery ($.ajaxSettings.timeout)